 Washington reached over 7.8 million residents in 2022.
-Of those 7.8 million, over 200,000 Washingtonians were 16-or 17-years-old, meeting the base age requirement for voter pre-registration, and over 6.0 million were at least 18 years old, meeting the base age requirement for voter registration.3738 92.5% of the population in Washington are U.S. citizens.39 Over 5.4 million Washingtonians are eligible to vote, meaning they meet the age and U.S. citizenship requirements, as well as all the other requirements to register to vote.40 As of the 2020 decennial census, King County housed over 2.2 million residents, more than one-third of Washington's population.41
+Of those 7.8 million, over 200,000 Washingtonians were 16-or 17-years-old, meeting the base age requirement for voter pre-registration, and over 6.0 million were at least 18 years old, meeting the base age requirement for voter registration.
+Years of the population in Washington are U.S. citizens.
+U.S. citizens.
+U.S. citizens are eligible to vote, meaning they meet the age and U.S. citizenship requirements, as well as all the other requirements to register to vote.
+As of the 2020 decennial census, King County housed over 2.2 million residents, more than one-third of Washington's population.